Xensen008/Analog-clock/README.md

 - `index.html`: Contains the structure of the clock.
 - `style.css`: Manages the visual presentation and theming.
 - `app.js`: Implements the clock functionality and theme switching.

 ## Contributing

 Contributions are always welcome!

 Feel free to contribute by opening issues, suggesting enhancements, or submitting pull requests.
 Your input is valuable!

+## How to Contribute

+If you're interested in contributing to this project, follow these steps:

+1. Fork the project.
+2. Create a new branch for your feature: `git checkout -b feature-name`.
+3. Commit your changes: `git commit -m 'Add new feature'`.
+4. Push to the branch: `git push origin feature-name`.
+5. Submit a pull request.

+Let's code together! 💻🚀